 The literature on punishment and prosocial behavior has presented conflicting findings.
 In some settings, punishment crowds out prosocial behavior and backfires; in others, however, it promotes prosociality.
-We examine whether the punisher's motives can help reconcile these results through a novel experiment in which the agent's outcomes are identical in two environments, but in one punishment is self-serving (i.e., potentially benefits the punisher) while in the other it is other-regarding (i.e., potentially benefits a third party).
-We find that self-regarding punishment reduces the social stigma of selfish behavior, while other-regarding punishment does not.
-As a result, self-serving punishment is less effective at encouraging compliance and is more likely to backfire compared to other-regarding punishment.
-Our findings have implications for the design of punishment mechanisms and highlight the importance of the punisher's motives in the norm-signalling function of punishment.
+We examine whether the punisher's motives can help reconcile these results through a novel experiment in which the agent's outcomes are identical in two environments, but in one the preemptive punishment scheme is self-serving (i.e., potentially benefits the punisher), while in the other it is other-regarding (i.e., potentially benefits a third party).
+We find that self-serving punishment reduces the social stigma of selfish behavior, while other-regarding punishment does not.
+Self-serving punishment is thus less effective at encouraging compliance and is more likely to backfire.
+We further show that the normative message is somewhat weaker when punishment is less costly for the punisher.
+Our findings have implications for the design of punishment mechanisms and highlight the importance of the punisher's motives in expressing norms.

-Keywords: punishment, norms, stigma, crowd out, experiment
+Keywords: punishment, norms, stigma, crowd out, expressive function of punishment

-JEL Classification: D02
+JEL Classification: C91, C72, D02

-Daniele Nosenzo : Aarhus Univeristy, Denmark (email: Daniele.Nosenzo@econ.au.dk); Erte Xiao: Department of Economics, Monash University (email: Erte.Xiao@monash.edu); Nina Xue: Department of Economics, Monash University (email: Nina.Xue@monash.edu).
+Daniele Nosenzo: Aarhus Univeristy, Denmark (email: Daniele.Nosenzo@econ.au.dk); Erte Xiao: Monash University, Australia (email: Erte.Xiao@monash.edu); Nina Xue: Monash University, Australia (email: Nina.Xue@monash.edu).